Kevin Rudd: Resignation

+Popularity and assessment

+Rudd maintained long periods of popularity in opinion polls during his initial tenure as prime minister for his management of the 2008 financial crisis and his well renowned apology to the Indigenous community, achieving some of the highest approval ratings for an Australian prime minister on record during the height of the 2008 financial crisis.
+However, he would see a rapid decrease in popularity after his failed handling of legislative negotiations, ultimately leading to the demise of his premiership.
+The circumstances of his removal from office have remained controversial; his supporters have decried the undemocratic nature of his ousting, while critics have accused him of an autocratic and flawed leadership style.
+He is often ranked in the middle-to-lower tier of Australian prime ministers.

 2010 election

 Rudd announced following his resignation as prime minister that he would re-contest his seat of Griffith for the 2010 federal election, set for 21 August.
 Early in the campaign, he suffered abdominal pain and underwent surgery to remove his gall bladder.
 His first public statements after the operation were in an interview with ABC Radio National's Phillip Adams for Late Night Live, which received wide national coverage; in it, he denied being the source of political leaks concerning Julia Gillard.
 Gillard later requested that Rudd join the national campaign to boost Labor's chances of re-election, which he did.
 Rudd and Gillard were subsequently photographed together during a private meeting in Brisbane, both appearing uncomfortable, unsmiling and unspeaking.
 Rudd was comfortably re-elected as the Member for Griffith.
-Labor under Gillard went on to form a minority government after the election resulted in a hung parliament.
+The election resulted in a hung parliament after both major parties failed to win a majority of seats.
+Weeks later, Gillard was able to form a minority government with the support of the Greens and independent MPs.